Fulin-ortho/Dental-Anomalies-and-Pathologies-Identification-from-CBCT/README.md

 ## AI inference application

-Due to data privacy considerations, datasets are not available publicly but can be obtained upon reasonable request.
-For researchers interested in applying our segmentation system to their own CBCT data, we offer an AI inference service.
-To utilize this service, please complete the AI inference application form available at the following link: https://drive.google.com/file/d/1xzFugXfz_coKepT_2PrGH5OwtR6mbUGX/view?usp=sharing and submit it to Fulin Jiang at jfl@cqu.edu.cn.
-Upon receipt of the completed application form, we will provide a data upload link and deliver the segmentation results within two weeks.
-This approach ensures that our system can be effectively utilized in various clinical settings while maintaining the integrity and confidentiality of the data.
+Owing to data privacy considerations and ethical constraints, the datasets and trained model weights cannot be made publicly available.
+To enable more extensive scientific research and practical applications, we offer an API - based inference solution.

+To utilize this solution, users can employ Postman to access the URL http://test.zbeiyun.com:59997/cbct/seg.
+Here, they need to upload a CBCT zip 'file'.
+Once uploaded, the resulting outputs can be easily processed and downloaded.
+Subsequently, these outputs can be further utilized with medical imaging software like ITK - SNAP (accessible at https://www.itksnap.org/pmwiki/pmwiki.php).

+In addition, a preliminary commercial version of the segmentation service is accessible online at https://www.aortho360.com.
+For validation or testing requirements, the authors are willing to provide temporary user accounts.
+Interested parties can request these accounts by contacting Fulin Jiang at jfl@cqu.edu.cn.